-What really happened between 1937 and 1939 at the Baker Cancer Hospital in Eureka Springs, Arkansas, is a question that has been posed for decades by many.
-It is a mystery that sparked conjecture as to the potential origins of the renowned paranormal activity that has been the subject of numerous books and thousands of reports.
+Unlocking the enigma of what transpired between 1937 and 1939 at the Baker Cancer Hospital in Eureka Springs, Arkansas, has been a decades-long puzzle.
+This mystery has fueled speculation about the origins of the renowned paranormal phenomena chronicled in numerous books and thousands of reports.

-In February 2019, a landscaper working at the 1886 Crescent Hotel made a remarkable find when she unearthed a dump site filled with hundreds of bottles.
-Insight into the long-standing mystery had been uncovered.
+In February 2019, a landscaper working at the historic 1886 Crescent Hotel stumbled upon a captivating revelation—a dump site laden with hundreds of bottles.
+This discovery provided a key to unraveling the enduring mystery.

-During the subsequent formal archeological dig, archeologists excavated a myriad of bottles containing mysterious chemical concoctions and “medical specimens” believed to date back to the years the hotel was operated as a “cancer curable” hospital by charlatan Norman Baker.
+A formal archaeological dig followed, unearthing a myriad of bottles containing mysterious chemical blends and “medical specimens” believed to date back to the years when the hotel operated as a “cancer curable” facility under the dubious management of Norman Baker.